GDPR and Using the Salesforce Individual Object

 • This creates new data privacy records for Leads and Contacts, if a record already exists, this will create duplicates.

-• Using Lookup Helper - a freemium AppExchange app by Passage Technology
+• Using Lookup Helper – Freemium AppExchange app by Passage Technology

 • Use Lookup Helper’s “Create new category records” feature to automatically create new data privacy records without duplication as long as the criteria is an exact match.

-While you may use Process Builder to create Individual records when a Contact is created, you cannot update any Individual object field without an error.
-Workflow rules will also not work.
-These tools also do not work when attempting to update the Individual field on a contact which may be required when deduping or correcting contacts associated with their correct identities.
+While you may use Process Builder or Flow Builder to create Individual records when a Contact is created, you cannot update any Individual object field without an error.
+These tools also do not work when attempting to update the Individual field on a contact, which may be required when deduping or correcting contacts associated with their correct identities.

 However you create Individual records, they should be related to the appropriate Lead, Contact, Person Account, Community User, etc. The lookup field can be populated to relate these child records as follows: